Xtra-Computing/FedTree/docs/source/Parameters.rst

     - ``rank:pairwise`` and ``rank:ndcg`` are for ranking problems.

 * ``num_class`` [default=1, type=int]
     - Set the number of classes in the multi-class classification.
-This option is not compulsory.

 * ``min_child_weight`` [default=1, type=float]